Wedding Guest Dresses Throughout the World (Updated for 2022)

 For men, a suit worn with a button-down shirt will suffice.
 For a more casual wedding, a nice sweater and slacks combination will also get him through the temple doors.
 He can wear either dress shoes or loafers.
 However, men should NOT wear a tie, which at a Mormon wedding ceremony is only worn by the groom and family members.

-For women, a skirt or dress should hit well below the knees and cover the arms.
+For women, a skirt or elegant dress should hit well below the knees and cover the arms.
 If your outfit is sleeveless, add a sweater.
 There are no restrictions on colors, but it’s probably best to keep it subdued.
 Add some plain pumps – nothing opened toed – and you will be a valued guest.

 While white shouldn’t be worn as at a Japanese wedding, black is a surprisingly popular color.
 Men should wear black suits with white shirts and black shoes.
 Ladies, your dress should be a sophisticated below-the-knee cocktail dress in chiffon or silk.
 The color should be subdued, and black is a favorite choice.
 Definitely no prints.
-No strappy sandals or open-toed shoes, either; instead, wear a pair of plain, black pumps.
+No strappy sandals or open-toed shoes, either; instead, wear a pair of plain, black high heels.

-A silk or chiffon shawl to cover the shoulders is definitely de rigueur.
+A silk or silk chiffon shawl to cover the shoulders is definitely de rigueur.
 They not only keep you covered, but they look so elegant.

 Greek Orthodox Wedding